- Borrow & Request

 - Meet & Study Here

 - Tech & Print

 1. To begin taking notes in Zotero, choose the item within your library that you want to add a note to by clicking on it in the center pane.
 Next, go to the right-hand pane and click the "notes" tab, then click "add."

-2. Simply begin typing in the text editor that opens up.
+2. Type in the text editor that opens up.
 Your note will be automatically saved as an attachment beneath the item (article, book, etc...) as you are typing.
 Note: you can edit the note in a separate window by clicking on the 3 dots in the upper right corner.
 Doing so provides you with more screen flexibility while taking notes.

 4. If you want to copy text from a website, such as the page on which a journal article is displayed, just select the text you want to copy on the website then right click (or on a Mac, control click) and select "Add Selection to Zotero Note" from the menu.
 The selected text will automatically be copied into your current Zotero note.